MicrosoftDocs/power-automate-docs/articles/data-operations.md

     The **Body** token in this image comes from a **When a HTTP request is received** action; however, you can get the input for the **Create CSV table** action from the output of any previous action in your flow, or you can enter it directly in the **From** box.
 2. Save, and then run, your flow.

-When your flow runs, the **Create CSV table** action displays the output shown in the following image.<!--note from editor: I see why you deleted this image, but it really seemed incomplete not to have it.
-What do you think of using this one with this alt text?-->
+When your flow runs, the **Create CSV table** action displays the output shown in the following image.

 ![Output from the create CSV table action, showing "first,last" in the first row followed by "Eugenia,Lopez" and "Elizabeth,Moore"](./media/data-operations/create-csv-table-output-2.png)